Longworth Road

 Longworth Road is a residential road in Walton Manor, North Oxford, England.

 Location

 The road runs southwest–northeast, between a junction with Southmoor Road and Walton Well Road to the southwest and Kingston Road opposite Leckford Road to the northeast.
 To the south is the district of Jericho.
+Houses in the road are terraced and semi-detached.

+A greengrocer, Kingston Fruiterers, is located at the northeast end of Longworth Road, on the junction with Kingston Road.
+They supply Oxford University colleges, among other clients.